-2For example, Acemoglu and Restrepo (2020) constructs an industry-level exposure to robots, and Aghion, Antonin, Bunel and Jaravel (2020) uses the balance sheet values of industrial equipment and plant-level records of the usage of electro-motive force to proxy the degree of automation.
+3For example, Acemoglu and Restrepo (2020) construct an industry-level exposure to robots, and Aghion, Antonin, Bunel and Jaravel (2020) use the balance sheet values of industrial equipment and plant-level records of the usage of electromotive force to proxy the degree of automation.

-This paper precisely addresses this issue by taking a distinct and complementary approach to the existing studies.
+proach to the existing studies.
 Our empirical strategy is to focus on a specific industry and collect exact plant-level technology information, including the timing of new technology adoption.
 We show that "technology diffusion" is the primary driver of labor share decline by directly controlling for technology in our analysis.
-We also show theoretically and empirically that the plant-level technology information is key to rejecting (or avoiding overemphasizing??) other market-power-driven hypotheses.
+We also show theoretically and empirically that plant-level technology information is key to rejecting other marketpower-driven hypotheses.
 Without the technology information, we may conclude that the markups and monopsony power have increased.

-Our analysis focuses on the cement industry and the diffusion of different generations of kilns, specifically from Suspension Preheater (SP) Kiln to New Suspension Preheater (NSP) Kiln.
+Our analysis focuses on the cement industry and the diffusion of different generations of kilns, specifically from the suspension preheater (SP) kiln to the new suspension preheater (NSP) Kiln.
 This industry provides us with an ideal environment because we can observe the types of kilns that each plant uses for production.
 In addition, the quantity and price of physical units of (homogeneous) output are observable so that we can differentiate the market power variation from production efficiency changes as drivers of labor share decline.
-Admittedly, no such detailed dataset is available that covers all industries, but as documented in Kehrig and Vincent (2021), the decline of the labor share is driven by within-industry effects.
+Admittedly, no such detailed dataset is available that covers all industries, but as documented in Kehrig and Vincent (2021), the macro-level decline of the labor share is driven by within-industry effects.
 Therefore, we believe that unraveling the mechanism of the phenomena in a specific industry would help us draw macroeconomic implications.
-To ensure the generalizability of our analysis, we first confirm that we can replicate the patterns observed in existing studies: the decline of the labor share, an increase in industrywide markups paired with the decline of the labor share, and an increased discrepancy between labor productivity growth and wage growth.
+To ensure the generalizability of our analysis, we first confirm that we can replicate the patterns observed in existing studies: the decline of the labor share, an increase in industry-wide markups paired with the decline of the labor share, and an increased gap between labor productivity growth and wage growth.